 New Hampton is a very small city located in the state of Iowa.
 With a population of 3,422 people and just one neighborhood, New Hampton is the 145th largest community in Iowa.

-New Hampton is a blue-collar town, with 44.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, New Hampton is generally considered to be a blue-collar town.
+44.46% of the New Hampton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Hampton is a city of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in New Hampton who work in sales jobs (11.81%), office and administrative support (7.53%), and healthcare suport services (4.34%).

 Also of interest is that New Hampton has more people living here who work in computers and math than 95% of the places in the US.

-New Hampton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, New Hampton doesn't have a public transportation system that people use for their commute.

-The education level of New Hampton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.72% of adults 25 and older in New Hampton have a college degree.
+The percentage of adults in New Hampton who are college-educated is close to the national average for all communities of 21.84%: 19.72% of the adults in New Hampton have a bachelor's degree or advanced degree.

 The per capita income in New Hampton in 2022 was $31,494, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $125,976 for a family of four.
 However, New Hampton contains both very wealthy and poor people as well.